-The names of the directors of the Company at 28th April, 2012 are shown on page 5.
+The names of the directors of the Company at 27th April, 2013 are shown on page 5.

 In accordance with the Articles of Association Michael O'Connell retires by rotation and, being eligible, offers himself for re-election.
-In addition, Roger Lane-Smith retires from the Board at the AGM and, being eligible, offers himself for re-election.
-The Chairman confirms that both Michael O'Connell and Roger Lane-Smith continue to be effective and to demonstrate commitment to their roles, including the commitment of their time for the board and committee meetings and their other duties.
+In addition, Roger Lane-Smith and David Pyle retire from the Board at the AGM and, being eligible, offer themselves for re-election.
+The Chairman confirms that Michael O'Connell, Roger Lane-Smith and David Pyle continue to be effective and to demonstrate commitment to their roles, including the commitment of their time for the Board and Committee meetings and their other duties.